brett-van-tussler/brett-van-tussler.github.io/docs/dictionary/machine-learning-terms.md

 It's important to note that Pearson correlation only captures linear relationships and is sensitive to outliers.
 For non-linear relationships or when dealing with ordinal data, alternative measures like Spearman's rank correlation coefficient may be more appropriate.

 In practical machine learning applications, Pearson correlation is used in genomics to identify relationships between genes, in financial modeling to analyze market dependencies, and in recommendation systems to measure similarities between user preferences or items.

 **Simple Examples:**

+1. **Strong Positive Correlation (r ≈ 0.9)**: Height and weight in a population.
+As height increases, weight tends to increase proportionally.

+2. **Moderate Positive Correlation (r ≈ 0.4)**: Study hours and test scores.
+More study time generally leads to better scores, but other factors also influence performance.

+3. **No Correlation (r ≈ 0)**: Shoe size and intelligence.
+These variables have no meaningful linear relationship.

+4. **Moderate Negative Correlation (r ≈ -0.4)**: Age of a car and its resale value.
+Older cars typically have lower resale values, though condition and other factors matter.

+5. **Strong Negative Correlation (r ≈ -0.8)**: Outdoor temperature and home heating usage.
+As temperature drops, heating usage increases substantially.

+### 🔧 Autograd

+Automatic differentiation (autograd) is a computational technique that automatically calculates derivatives of functions defined by computer programs.
+Unlike symbolic differentiation (which manipulates mathematical expressions) or numerical differentiation (which approximates derivatives using finite differences), autograd computes exact derivatives efficiently by applying the chain rule systematically during program execution.

+In machine learning, autograd is fundamental to training neural networks through gradient-based optimization.
+It enables frameworks like PyTorch, TensorFlow, and JAX to automatically compute gradients of loss functions with respect to model parameters, eliminating the need for manual derivative calculations.
+This automation is crucial for deep learning, where models may have millions or billions of parameters.

+Autograd works by tracking operations performed on tensors and building a computational graph that records how outputs depend on inputs.
+During the backward pass, it traverses this graph in reverse order, applying the chain rule to compute gradients efficiently.
+This process, combined with backpropagation, enables the training of complex neural architectures that would be impractical to differentiate manually.

+Modern autograd systems support both forward-mode and reverse-mode automatic differentiation, with reverse-mode (used in backpropagation) being particularly efficient for functions with many inputs and few outputs, which is typical in machine learning scenarios.

+**Simple Examples:**